 Goals also make the difference between experiencing life and creating a life.
 Instead of accepting everything the way it is, the process of setting goals and reaching for them becomes a way for us to actively shape our reality.

-In this season of new beginnings, here are some thoughts (gathered from popular wisdom) on living with our goals in mind, so we may create a life to call our own.
+Here are some thoughts (gathered from popular wisdom) on living with our goals in mind, so we may create a life to call our own.

 When the question becomes clear, the answer is close.